USFOneHealthCodeathon2021/Team5/DylanG/readme.txt

 Overview
-This script takes as input a csv file containing abundance counts for airborne microbes and yields outliers using Seasonal-Trend decomposition using LOESS (STL).
+This script takes as input a csv file containing abundance counts for airborne microbes and yields outliers via Seasonal-Trend decomposition using LOESS (STL).
-This is accomplished by running STL on a row (which should indicate an abundance time-series for a given identified microbe) and iterating this process over the entire dataset.
-For each STL run, the residual(s) are obtained over a given date span.
+This is accomplished by running STL on a row (which should indicate an abundance time-series for a given identified microbe), iterating this process over the entire dataset, and extracting the residuals at a given time point (or over a range of time points).
+At a specified time point, the n highest and n lowest residuals (representing potential outliers) are extracted.

 Dependencies
  -Python 3 (run on 3.9.1)